Unit VIII. Healing the Soul

 Soul Loss

-our way home to the Beloved One where we belong and return to the loving
+find our way home to the Beloved One where we belong and return to the

-arms from which we are separated.
-Our souls know that they are eternal
+loving arms from which we are separated.
+Our souls know that they

-and only here on a visit, and they know the way home if we but allow them
+are eternal and only here on a visit, and they know the way home if we but

-to lead us.
-However, most of us have lost touch with our souls.
+allow them to lead us.
+However, most of us have lost touch with our

-We have a vague feeling that somewhere, inside ourselves, is something valuable
+souls.
+We have a vague feeling that somewhere, inside ourselves, is

 Basic Trust